K

 Company Overview

-Business Model: The Kraft Heinz Company is a global food and beverage company that manages its sales portfolio through eight consumer-driven product platforms: Accelerate (Taste Elevation, Easy Ready Meals, Substantial Snacking), Protect (Desserts, Hydration), and Balance (Cheese, Coffee, Meats).
-Products are sold through its own sales organizations, independent brokers, agents, and distributors to various retail and foodservice channels, and online.
+Business Model: The Kraft Heinz Company is a global food and beverage company focused on transforming and growing its iconic and emerging brands.
+The Company operates across a portfolio of eight consumer-driven product platforms: Taste Elevation, Easy Ready Meals, Substantial Snacking, Desserts, Hydration, Cheese, Coffee, and Meats.
+Products are sold through a diverse network including the Company's own sales organizations, independent brokers, agents, and distributors to various retail channels (chain, wholesale, cooperative, independent grocery, convenience, value, club stores, pharmacies, mass merchants), foodservice distributors, institutions, and online e-commerce platforms.
+The Company's strategy involves leveraging scale and agility to meet changing consumer needs and making a sustainable, ethical impact.

 Financial Performance